Concept • Bitcoin-Backed Currency

 Minting Base Layer

 User sends fiat to a consortium member.
-The treasury company purchases Bitcoin at spot and deposits it into Ledger 1 (the issuance pool).
-One TBDC token is issued — fully backed at the moment of creation.
+The treasury company purchases Bitcoin at spot and deposits it into Ledger 1 (the issuance pool). ₿USD is issued , fully backed at the moment of creation.

 02